MINIF2F-DAFNY: LLM-Guided Mathematical Theorem Proving via Auto-Active Verification: Introduction

-Our main contributions are as follows: \begin{itemize} \item We present \miniftwofdafny, the first translation of miniF2F to an auto-active verification language. \item We establish baseline results showing that Dafny's automation alone solves 40-45\% of problems with no manual intervention. \item We evaluate 12 off-the-shelf LLMs on providing proof hints for problems requiring human guidance, achieving 55.7\%\footnotemark[1] success rate with our best model. \item We demonstrate the value of a division of labor in AI-assisted theorem proving: automated solvers handle low-level logical steps while LLMs focus on high-level proof structure. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We present \miniftwofdafny, the first translation of miniF2F to an auto-active verification language, enabling empirical study of mathematical reasoning in a verifier designed around SMT-backed automation. \item We establish baseline results showing that Dafny's automation alone solves 39-44\% of problems with no manual intervention. \item We evaluate 8 off-the-shelf LLMs on providing proof hints for problems requiring human guidance, achieving 62.7\% cumulative pass@4 with our best model. \item We analyze a complementary proof-generation regime in which automated solvers handle low-level logical steps while LLMs focus on high-level proof structure. \end{itemize} \paragraph{Conflict of Interest Disclosure.} This work was funded by Amazon Web Services.
+M.B. carried out this work during an internship at Amazon Web Services, and S.Z. and O.B. are employed by Amazon Web Services.
+S.B.H. is a Professor at the University of Cambridge.